 Example Goal #3: Build your Website’s Blog into an Awesome Resource that Attracts Traffic and Converts

 There are a whole bunch of reasons why you should include a blog on your business’s website, and if you don’t do it you’re bananas.
 Most importantly it’s your soapbox where you share content for your social media channels and to build links to.
 It can build up a brand image of your company or you personally, as well as attracting more potential customers to your website.
-Then, of course, you have the SEO benefits: it gives search engines more text content to crawl and more pages to rank.
+Then, of course, you have the Search Engine Optimisation (SEO) benefits: it gives search engines more text content to crawl and more pages to rank.

 What we see all too often is random, undernourished content on whatever topic has come to mind thrown for the sake of just getting new content on-site.
 Someone has on their to do list “write a blog” each month, and they do this with the enthusiasm of a child doing their homework whilst friends play outside on a summer’s evening.
 Building a blog can be an incredible tool for maximising your reach, keeping potential customers on your website and making conversions, so for it to feel a chore is a chronic waste and a sign of a lack of strategy.